AlisherXujanov/FullStack3/DRF.md

-# Filtering  &  Pagination  &  Caching
+# Filtering  &  Ordering  &  Pagination  &  Caching

 ### Filtering
 [This is the link that we can visit filtering](https://www.django-rest-framework.org/api-guide/filtering/)